In Season: A Collection of Recipes from Sam Buckley

 Recipe

-1. Chop a variety of tomatoes into quarters, and add to a large jar.
-These tomatoes can be ones that may not be most aesthetically pleasing.
+- Chop a variety of tomatoes into quarters and add to a large jar.
+These can be tomatoes that may not be most aesthetically pleasing.

-2. Do not forget their stems, these contain so much added flavour and umami depth.
+- Do not forget their stems – these contain so much added flavour and umami depth.

-3. Generously season with flakey salt, and leave to marinate until enough presse has formed at the bottom of the jar.
+- Generously season with flaky salt and leave to marinate until enough pressé has formed at the bottom of the jar.

-4. Leftover ‘pressed’ tomatoes can be repurposed into a salsa/base of a sauce
+- Leftover 'pressed' tomatoes can be repurposed into a salsa or base of a sauce.

 Read our interview with Sam Buckley here.